 - Strolling Through the Chaos: "Now or Never" sees Troy walking straight through the middle of a basketball court, singing, without being intercepted; he even catches a pass and travels with it before passing it on, still singing.

-- Take a Third Option: Troy is torn between pursuing basketball at the University of Albuquerque and theatre at Julliard.
+- Take a Third Option: Troy is torn between pursuing basketball at the University of Albuquerque and theatre at Juilliard.
 He picks Berkeley where he can do both, and stay closer to Gabriella.

-- Title Drop: The final number is titled, perfectly, "High School Musical".
+- The final number is titled, perfectly, "High School Musical".

-- Twerp Sweating: Referenced in the lyrics to "A Night to Remember" as the guys go to pick up their prom dates.Don't know why her father's staring me down!
+- Twerp Sweating: Referenced in the lyrics to "A Night to Remember" as the guys go to pick up their prom dates and the girls' father gives them a crushing handshake.Don't know why her father's staring me down!

-- Vocal Dissonance: Efron and Bleu's singing coming from the child actors playing their younger selves in "The Boys Are Back".
+- Vocal Dissonance: Efron and Bleu's singing comes from the child actors playing their younger selves in "The Boys Are Back".